 Neighborhood of Alegia

-This district extends in the three directions that determine the confluence of two rivers: towards Itsaso, towards Gabiria and towards Ormaiztegi.
-The boundary marker of the three municipalities is located on the bridge, as such, it does not divide their neighborhood, but unites it creating the community of Alegia.
+This district extends in the three directions at the junction of two rivers: towards Itsaso, towards Gabiria and towards Ormaiztegi.
+The boundary marker of the three municipalities is located on the bridge.
+As such, it does not divide the neighborhood, but unites it, creating the community of Alegia.